SEM 6.7 Release Notes

 Add and remove agents from connector profiles

 Use a connector profile to group agents that share the same connector configuration.
 You can use the profile to configure a set of standardized connector settings, and then apply those settings to all agents assigned to that profile.
 Once applied, every agent in the profile will have the same connector settings.
-To add or remove an agent from a connector profile, navigate to the Manage Nodes page in the SEM Events Console.
+To add or remove an agent from a connector profile, navigate to the Manage Nodes page on the SEM Console.

 Filter and export search results to a CSV file

-Filter and export your search results to a CSV file from the SEM Events Console.
+Filter and export your search results to a CSV file from the SEM Console.
 Use CSV files to attach search results to a help ticket, share with members of your team, archive data for historical reference, and more.

 Log in using the Setup Wizard